DAShaikh10/Turtle-Logos/README.md

 ## Upcoming logo's
-- No release schedule as of now.
+- No release scheduled as of now.

 More logo's will be added soon ...